BBQ food safety

 You may have food left from your barbecue that can be eaten another day.

 If so, cover and cool cooked foods quickly at room temperature.
-Place them in a fridge or cool bag within one to two hours.
+Place them in a fridge or cool bag within one to two hours, especially on hot days.

 Take the leftovers indoors as soon as you can.
 This keeps the food out of the sun and away from insects and animals.

 You should look to consume the leftovers from your barbecue within 48 hours.
-If you’re reheating anything, only reheat it once and make sure it’s piping hot before serving.
+If you’re reheating anything, only reheat it once and make sure it’s steaming hot before serving.

 While we should all try and avoid food waste where possible, don’t risk food poisoning if you’re in any doubt about the safety of your BBQ food.